 Unlike the Americans, the Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheelbarrows.
 The first POWs arrived at Pasay in August 1942.
 The work was easy until the extension reached the hills.
 When the extension reached the hills, some of which were 80 feet high, the POWs flattened them by hand.
 The Japanese replaced the wheelbarrows with mining cars that two POWs pushed to the swamp and dumped as land-fill.
 As the work became harder and the POWs weaker, less work got done.

-At six A.M., the POWs had reveille and “bongo,” or count, at 6:15 in detachments of 100 men.
+At six A.M., the POWs had reveille and “bongo” (count) at 6:15 in detachments of 100 men.
 After this came breakfast which was a fish soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.

 After arriving at the airfield, the POWs were counted again.
 They went to a tool shed and received their tools; once again they were counted.
-At the end of the workday, the POWs were counted again, and when they arrived back at the school, they were counted again.
-Then, they would rush to the showers, since there only six showers and toilets for over 500 POWs.
-They were fed dinner, another meal of fish and rice and than counted one final time.
+At the end of the workday, the POWs were counted again, and when they arrived back at the school, the POWs were counted again.
+Then, they would rush to the showers, since there were only six showers and toilets for over 500 POWs.
+They were next fed dinner, another meal of fish and rice, and than counted one final time.
 Lights were turned out at 9:00 P.M.

 At the school, the Japanese guards gave the man a shower and straightened his clothes as much as possible.
 The other Americans were ordered to the school.
 As they stood there, the White Angel ordered an American captain to follow him behind the school.
 The POW was marched behind the school and the other Americans heard two shots.
 The American officer told the men that the POW had said, “Tell them I went down smiling.”
 The White Angel shot the POW as the man smiled at him.
 As the man lay on the ground, he shot him a second time.
-The American captain told the other Americans what had happened.
-The White Angel told them that this was what going to happen to anyone who would not work for the Japanese Empire.
+The White Angel told them that this was going to happen to anyone who would not work for the Japanese Empire.

 The second commanding officer of the detail was known as “the Wolf.”
 He was a civilian who wore a Japanese Naval Uniform.
 Each morning, he would come to the POW barracks and select those POWs who looked the sickest and made them line up.
 The men were made to put one leg on each side of a trench and then do 50 push-ups.
 If a man’s arms gave out and he touched the ground, he was beaten with pick handles.
 Men on this detail often paid other prisoners a pack of cigarettes to break their arms or to injure them in some way so they did not have to work.